Bank Mystery Shopping

 Each of Kinēsis’ bank mystery shopping clients is unique, with unique needs and unique corporate objectives.
 Kinēsis works with each client to identify their customer experience objectives; how they want the customer to think feel and - most importantly – act, as a result of the customer experience.

 Kinēsis’ bank mystery shopping programs are employed by banks to fulfill a variety of research purposes.
 Some of these research purposes include:

-|Contact center bank mystery shopping provides banks a unique opportunity for bank customer experience managers to evaluate the customer experience using predetermined scenarios.|
+|Unlike call monitoring, mystery shopping of contact centers gives managers a unique opportunity to evaluate the customer experience using predetermined scenarios.|

-|Increasingly, customer relationships with their bank are being deepened through mobile channels.
-Bank mystery shopping allows managers of mobile channels to test ease of use, navigation and the overall mobile experience.|
+|Like online shops, mystery shopping of mobile channels evaluates navigation, ease of use, and the overall mobile experience.|

 Other Bank Mystery Shopping Programs